Photo via Flickr. This post ran originally on THUMP UK.

 Garage/Grime — Look seriously at your trainers in an abandoned warehouse or industrial estate.
 Ideally black and white.

 It's not enough now to be good at DJing.
 You've got to bring more to the table than just a decent record collection and rudimentary mixing skills.
 Same goes for party planners—there's more to worry about that just giving people a night they will remember for the rest of their lives.
 You've got to be funny, and when I say funny, I mean really funny.
 So funny you'd share a picture of Willy Wonka with the words "So you've just taken MDMA and now house music has changed your life?"
-Or a picture of some Hobbitts hugging with the words "When You Find Your Mates in the Club."
+Or a picture of some Hobbits hugging with the words "When You Find Your Mates in the Club."
 These are the images that mark you out as something special.
 Not just another run of the mill DJ or party, no, something greater, capable of giving laughter, capable of making even the most cynical punter erupt like an untamed bugle.
 Post your memes freely and liberally; cutting memes, dank memes, culturally relevant memes, potentially sexist memes that nobody will call out because they've already got tickets to see you next Friday.
 Post them on all platforms and become more than you ever knew you could be.

 3. Themed Nights

 Looking for a way to do something different?
 Well why not have a themed club night?
 Instead of just relying on the bog standard "dark room with flashing lights" thing, why not experiment with some decorations or even kooky costumes.
 Perhaps you could throw an Alice in Wonderland themed event—a cultural reference point that is literally begging for somebody to adapt it in some form.
 What about a carnival themed night?
 What about Cowboys versus Indians?
-Whatever you do, don't forget, club culture cannot die as long as there are blokes dressed up like the 188 mascots organising arm-wrestling contests in nightclubs.
+Whatever you do, don't forget, club culture cannot die as long as there are blokes dressed up like the 188 mascots organizing arm-wrestling contests in nightclubs.
 Hey, you could even do a "Death of UK Nightlife" themed event where all the girls come dressed trendy ping-pong bars and the lads as Japanese hot dogs.

 Technically your club night won't exist unless you have a hashtag that runs alongside everything you post on Facebook, Twitter and Instagram.
 Something like….

 As a DJ, what you get up to away from the decks is just as important as what goes on behind them.
 With that in mind, a surefire way of keeping interest in your personal brand piqued is through antics.
-Antics are a great way of showcasing your sense of humour, as well as gaining those all important likes and shares.
+Antics are a great way of showcasing your sense of humor, as well as gaining those all important likes and shares.
 Why not do something really out of the ordinary like DJ an impromptu set from a branch of Robert Dyas?
 Maybe invite a bunch of your biggest fans back to your Travelodge for afters?
 Or Facebook live yourself trying to eat an entire car tyre?

 6. You've Got to Get Yourself on Snapchat!